Black Student Achievement provides a variety of workshops and individual leadership initiatives to ensure students’ success and development.

 One on One Leadership Sessions

-Students who are looking to become involved on campus and grow their talents and skills as a student leader and need guidance on how to do both strategically can contact Black Student Achievement in person at Student Center East, Suite 300, and schedule an appointment with the senior student development specialist or send an email with the subject heading Leadership Session.
-Together, the senior student development specialist and the student will craft a plan of action that is achievable and takes the student to the next level.
+Students who are looking to become involved on campus and grow their talents and skills as a student leader and need guidance on how to do both strategically can contact Black Student Achievement in person at Student Center East, Suite 300, and schedule an appointment with the student affairs advisor.
+Together, the student affairs advisor and the student will craft a plan of action that is achievable and takes the student to the next level.